The Science of Language Learning

-Sounds must be repeated to be learned.
-When a child is exposed to certain vocal sounds repeatedly, the brain holds on to them.
+Sounds must be repeated to be learned, so when a child is exposed to certain vocal sounds repeatedly, the brain holds on to them.
 Those not repeated fade away.
-The older we get, the harder it is to bring these sounds back again.
+And the older we get, the harder it is to bring these sounds back again.

 Exposure Leads to Learning

-Suzanne Flynn of M.I.T. says people exposed to more than one language have a ‘distinct advantage’.
-Bi-linguals are “better able to abstract information”.
-When the brain knows more than one name for an object, for example, it forms new neural pathways, which enhance learning and reasoning skills.
+Suzanne Flynn of M.I.T. says people exposed to more than one language have a ‘distinct advantage’ because bi-linguals are “better able to abstract information.”
+For example, when the brain knows more than one name for an object, it forms new neural pathways, and these enhance learning and reasoning skills.

 Evidence suggests learning a second language may actually make a child feel better and improve self-control!
-What could be better than singing your way to a positive mood and behavior?!
+So what could be better than singing your way to a positive mood and behavior?!

 Parent Concerns: Some parents worry their child will be delayed in learning to speak their own language if exposed to a second language.
 But research suggests other language exposure language may actually increase a child’s aptitude in native language arts and in their grasp of mathematics.